NBA Rumors: Sixers GM Elton Brand Hints At Plan On Markelle Fultz After Jimmy Butler Trade

 — Tim Bontemps (@TimBontemps) November 13, 2018

-With just a few games, the Sixers already realized that they need an improvement on their roster, especially after they suffered a massive defeat in the hands of their Eastern Conference rivals like the Boston Celtics, Toronto Raptors, and the Milwaukee Bucks.
+With just a few games, the Sixers already realized that they need an improvement on their roster, especially after they suffered a massive defeat in the hands of their Eastern Conference rivals Boston Celtics, Toronto Raptors, and Milwaukee Bucks.
 The acquisition of Jimmy Butler is expected to improve the Sixers’ performance on both ends of the floor.

 With the arrival of Jimmy Butler in Philadelphia, Sixers General Manager Elton Brand revealed that there will be a huge change on their roster.